Becoming a Regular Blogger

 - Notify the blog coordinator at least one day in advance when you cannot post on assigned day.

 - Understand blogging policies, as provided by blog editor.

 - At the end of each semester, you will have the opportunity to reassess if you are willing and/or able to blog for another semester.

 Applicants must contact the blog editor, Emma Saks, for further information on blog policies, application queries and orientation.
 Email her at firstname.lastname@example.org.

 Interested in becoming a volunteer blogger?
 Fill out the Volunteer Blogger Application !

 Note from the editor:

-The blogging opportunity at the Women’s Center is a great way to become involved in the social justice community.
+The blogging opportunity at the Women’s Center is a great way to become involved in social justice.
 Not only will you become more familiar with social justice topics in our community, but you will also build your resume for future positions.
-The amount of individual responsibility and reliability is a great skill for future job opportunities.
-Improved writing skills, publicizing personal works to the University community, being an activist, having your voice and opinions heard in the social justice community and being a recognized part of the social justice movement are only some of the benefits of being a volunteer blogger.
+Improved writing skills, publicizing personal works to the University community, being an activist, and having your voice and opinions heard in the social justice community are some of the benefits of volunteering as a blogger.